×

 18 April 2021

-The History of Voice-Over – Part 2: The Magnetic & Digital Eras - Voquent
+The History of Voice Over: Part 2 - Voquent

-Let’s continue our journey exploring our industry’s intriguing and surprising roots.
+Let’s continue our journey exploring our voice overs intriguing and surprising roots.

-The last piece covered the early history of the industry in Part 1 of this series.
-If you missed it, be sure to start there first.
+The last piece covered the first 100 years of the industry in part 1 of this series.
+If you missed it, be sure to start there first!

 The Magnetic Era